Wireless Speakers Devialet Phantom Gold

-The Phantom series from Devialet, most recently expanded by the Phantom Silver (we reviewed the Silver a couple of years ago in this article) as an upgrade to the standard model, has a clear claim: the performance of this Devialet Phantom Gold should not only impress on paper, but also in practice.
+The Phantom series from Devialet, most recently expanded by the Phantom Silver (I have reviewed the Silver in this article) as an upgrade to the standard model, has a clear claim: the performance of this Devialet Phantom Gold should not only impress on paper, but also in practice.

 The Phantom Gold has an incredible 4500 watts of power at its disposal, which makes a sound pressure level of 108dB (!) possible.
 It, therefore, requires a main connection and is therefore only suitable for stationary use.

 Devialet Silver Phantom blew us away when we tested it in 2015.
 Not because it was the most user-friendly high-end product we had ever seen – which it was!
 We updated in 2020 the article about the Devialet Silver Phantom here.

 What captivated us was the fact that it breached the boundaries of what we thought was possible.
 A small wireless loudspeaker that can fit in a bookshelf was able to fill the room with an extreme sound pressure and, moreover, with just as deep a bass as a pair of floor-standing loudspeakers.

 With a peak effect of 3,500 watts, it blasted away with 105 decibels.
 A technological child prodigy, which in addition sounds particularly good.